Tipping – A Great Fast Cash Investment

 When “Bribery” isn’t a Dirty Word

-In almost any situation, I’ve found that tipping is the best investment you can ever make, aside from investing time in filling out a cash advance loan application for emergency fast cash.
+In almost any situation, I’ve found that tipping is the best investment you can ever make, aside from investing time in filling out a cash advance loa form for emergency fast cash.
 Anyone who has ever spent time in a bar knows that a dollar drink is all the fuel needed to receive the quickest service on the most hectic of nights.
 I’ll even tell you about a great risk-free system that, when utilized, can score you complimentary upgrades, if, let’s say, you want a nicer hotel room.

 I’m no maverick when it comes to experiencing the benefits of tipping, hence the reason I’m not a master of tipping etiquette.
 However, the insights I am about to give you can change your thinking about going beyond the call of duty, financially.

 You’re put ahead of any non-tippers, because when you tip someone, you develop a relationship with that service provider.
 A dollar at the bar or a few bucks for the attendant who brought your bags to the room will reap rewards.
 Give a tiny bit more than 10 to 15 percent on the restaurant bill.
 Remember, a tip almost always puts you ahead.

 I used to work as a busboy and I would work shifts with a complimentary bar in the evenings.
 A guest’s waiter or waitress could go to the bar and get a drink on their behalf, or the guests could get it themselves.
 On that particular night, I made around $90 in tips inside of four or five hours.
 Oh, and my tips came from a whopping four people!